 A healthy but gluttonous lasagna full of veggies, layers upon layers of amazing whole foods based sauces and even a non processed option for vegan “sausage”.
 Topped with Grateable Vegan Parmesan like you’ve never seen and baked until bubbly.

 Plus use some of the parts to make 4 extra meals!
 You will not find a better way to healthily fill that comfort food void.
-This creamy vegan pesto, tomato and sausage lasagna is mouthwatering food in all it’s glory.
+This creamy vegan pesto and sausage lasagna is mouthwatering food in all it’s glory.

 Veggies up the wazoo!